-uring your first months in the role: ☐ Conduct a facility inventory, inside and out. ☐ Note problem areas. ☐ Determine age of major systems: HVAC, roof, wiring, etc. Review or establish a "key inventory."
+During your firs st months in the role: ☐ Conduc ct a facility inventory, inside and out.
+Note problem areas.
+Determine age of major systems: HVAC, roof, wiring, etc. Review or establish a "key inventory."
 Who has keys to your library?
-If it seem like too many people or you learn that people outside of your supervision hav keys, you may want to consider having locks re-keyed to start fresh and get "control" of your building. e ☐ Assess the maintenance routine. ☐ Are the circuit breakers and water shut off labeled?
-Conduct a signage inventory (inside and out) - could a new patron find their variound?
+If it seems like too many people or you learn that people outside of your supervision have keys, you may want to consider having locks re-keyed to start fresh and get "key control" of your building.
+Assess the maintenance routine.
+Are the circuit breakers and water shut off labeled?
+Conduct a signage inventory (inside and out) - could a new patron find their way around?
 Learn about services?
 Know where to go for help and how to access services?
-Would they even know to come through the door? ☐ Is there a fire drill schedule/procedure in place? ☐ Get an introduction to the technology infrastructure in the library - staff and patron-access computers - how many do you have, what software is on them, netwo structure, security measures in place, passwords, etc. rk ☐ Conduct a Communications Assessment ☐ How does the library currently communicate internally and externally: ☐ Staff communications ☐ Board communications ☐ Friends communications ☐ Patron signage, notification and publicity ☐ Community-wide publicity ☐ How does the library receive communication from patrons and the community /? ☐ Attend meetings with other libraries in your system (contact the Shortgrass Client Services Librarian to learn more about library manager meetings) ☐ As early as possible, start to find ways to become visible as a community leader local for example, join the Chamber of Commerce or a service organization, participate in ılly,
+Would they even know to come through the door?
+Is there a fire drill schedule/procedure in place? patron- introduction to the technology infrastructure in the library - staff and access computers - how many do you have, what software is on them, network re, security measures in place, passwords, etc. ☐ Conduc ct a Communications Assessment How does the library currently communicate internally and externally: ☐ Staff communications ☐ Board communications ☐ Friends communications ☐ Patron signage, notification and publicity ☐ Community-wide publicity How does the library receive communication from patrons and the community? meetings with other libraries in your system (contact the Shortgrass Client es Librarian to learn more about library manager meetings) y as possible, start to find ways to become visible as a community leader locally,